phpMan > man > time(1)

 ACCURACY

-result, in bizarre circumstances (if the time command gets stopped or swapped out in
+in bizarre circumstances (if the time command gets stopped or swapped out in between when the

 Most information shown by time is derived from the wait3(2) system call.
 The numbers are

-that returns status information, the times(2) system call is used instead.
-However, it
+returns status information, the times(2) system call is used instead.
+However, it provides

-provides much less information than wait3(2), so on those systems time reports the
+much less information than wait3(2), so on those systems time reports the majority of the

-those supplied by caching devices.
-The meaning of `real' I/O reported by `%I' and `%O'
+supplied by caching devices.
+The meaning of `real' I/O reported by `%I' and `%O' may be

 DIAGNOSTICS

-the program exited normally, the return value of time is the return value of the program
+program exited normally, the return value of time is the return value of the program it

-it executed and measured.
-Otherwise, the return value is 128 plus the number of the
+executed and measured.
+Otherwise, the return value is 128 plus the number of the signal

 AUTHOR